grildroid/gToWbot/README.md

 # Technologies
 * Writed on Python3.9
 * Using external modules: opencv-python, mss, keyboard, pywin32.
-* Remember to install manually pywin32!
+* Remember to install manually pywin32 for python3.9!
+* Builded (as .exe file) for Windows by pytoexe